ankurkohli007/Embedded-System_Assignment_I/README.md

 From a single microcontroller to a group of connected processors with networks and peripherals, complexity can range from having no user interface to having intricate graphical user interfaces.
 Depending on the task for which it is created, an embedded system’s complexity varies greatly.

 Applications for embedded systems include hybrid cars, avionics, digital watches, microwaves, and more.
 Embedded systems consume up to 98 percent of all produced microprocessors.

-## Requirements for the Assignment ##

-* Simulate an algorithm that needs 7 ms for its execution, and needs to work at 100 Hz.
-* Read characters from UART and display the characters received on the first row of the LCD.
-* When the end of the row has been reached, clear the first row and start writing again from the first row first column.
-* Whenever a CR ’\r’ or LF ’\n’ character is received, clear the first row.
-* On the second row, write "Char Recv: XXX", where XXX is the number of characters received from the UART2. (use sprintf(buffer, “%d”, value) to convert an integer to a string to be displayed.
-* Whenever button S5 is pressed, send the current number of chars received to UART2.
-* Whenever button S6 is pressed, clear the first row and reset the characters received counter.

 ## Tips for Writing to LCD with SPI